Serious illness

 • Blood pressure (hypotension is a late sign)

-Effects of inadequate circulation:
+Signs of inadequate circulation:

-Signs of cardiac disease/heart failure:
+Signs of cardiac disease / heart failure:

 • Gallop rhythm